 - Create a video and share your most discussion section of a popular post

 Share your content more than once!
 Many bloggers fire off one tweet and forget about it.
 Sharing your blog content on social media with an image and a great intro makes a huge difference in traffic.

-Add variety to your tweets with these ideas from KISSmetrics, they never share the same text on a tweet for a post.
+Add variety to your tweets with these ideas from KISSmetrics; they never share the same text on a tweet for a post.
 I implement this strategy as well.
 “This simple trick takes time to execute but adds a lot of variety to the final stream.
-It is a great way to engage your audience with your content without looking like someone who just wants to promote their own stuff.
-There are a number of message types you can use as needed.
+It is a great way to engage your audience with your content without looking like someone who just wants to promote their stuff.
+There are several message types you can use as needed.
 Here are a few of our favorites: